taylorely/taylorely.github.io/_pages/CV.md

 <h1>Professional Service</h1>

 Student Social Chair\
-January 2025 to current at University of Hawai'i at Mānoa\
+January 2025 to current at University of Hawaiʻi at Mānoa\
 Co-lead of weekly Pau Hana event for graduate students and faculty

 Navigating the Publishing Landscape Workshop\
-October 2024 at University of Hawai'i at Mānoa\
+October 2024 at University of Hawaiʻi at Mānoa\
 Discussion panelist for graduate student perspective
 <br>
 <br>